biell/alti-server/README.md

     or *normal* (at the normal, map defined start).
     If users get into a bind, they can use `/sz start` to spawn in the normal location.

+    Optionally, you can also override the spawn angle.
+This only really makes sense for *died*, *powerup*, and *health*.
+But, it technically works in all situations to override spawn angle.
+The types are as follows:
+    *center* (always spawn facing the center of the map), *hmirror* (always spawn facing the map axis), *vmirror* (always spawn facing the middle bisect).

   * **/set changePlane [0|1]**<br>
     Enable (1, the default) or disable (0) the ability for players to use the